Dr. Mike Peng

 O.P.
 Jindal Chair of Management

 Peng joined UT Dallas in 2005.
+He previously served on the faculties of the University of Hawaii, Chinese University of Hong Kong and Ohio State University.
 He earned his bachelor of science in business administration from Winona State University and his doctorate in business administration from the University of Washington.

 Naveen Jindal created the chair on in June 2011.
 Peng filled the position in September 2011.
 The chair supports the research and scholarly activities of the holder in the Naveen Jindal School of Management.